-Contrary to many entrepreneur’s beliefs, businesses don’t have money sitting in a safe as they wait for visionary entrepreneurs to bring new opportunities to their doorstep.
+Contrary to many entrepreneur’s beliefs, businesses don’t have money sitting in a safe as they wait for visionary entrepreneurs to bring new B2B business opportunities to their doorstep.

 Business departments typically get sign-off on a certain budget to achieve their annual objectives at the beginning of the year and they’re accountable for maximizing their investment.
 Budgets are rarely created.
 To sell in B2B typically means getting teams to reassign existing budgets.

-If you understand how money is currently being spent, you can understand your prospects’ priorities.
+If you understand how money is currently being spent, you can understand your prospects’ priorities (and it can go a long way in finding business opportunities).

 To identify problems and opportunities that matter for businesses (for solutions they’ll pay for), you can create a Money Map (a visual representation of a prospect’s expenditures) to track spend flow.